rust-lang/book/nostarch/chapter16.md

 ### Using Mutexes to Allow Access to Data from One Thread at a Time

-*Mutex* is an abbreviation for *mutual exclusion*, as in, a mutex allows only one thread to access some data at any given time.
-To access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s *lock*.
-The lock is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
+*Mutex* is an abbreviation for *mutual exclusion*, as in a mutex allows only one thread to access some data at any given time.
+To access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s lock.
+The *lock* is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
 Therefore, the mutex is described as *guarding* the data it holds via the locking system.